lancearlaus/lancearlaus.github.io/_posts/2015-05-23-Akka-Streams-Buffer-Beware.md

 Here's a simple solution to this problem

-* Broadcast (copy) the incoming stream into two streams.
-For convenience and visual clarity, let's call the two new streams up and down.
+* Copy (broadcast) the incoming stream into two streams.
+Let's call them Up and Down.
-* Leave the up stream unchanged
+* Leave the Up stream unchanged
-* Queue a sliding window and calulate the moving average on the down stream
+* Queue a sliding window and calulate the moving average on the Down stream
-* Zip and merge the up and down stream elements together to produce the final quote stream containing the original data along with the moving average
+* Zip and merge the Up and Down stream elements together
+* The final output is a stream of quotes with the simple moving average appended

 And, the corresponding Akka Streams code.
 Note that this example was coded against Akka Streams 1.0-RC2 and that it uses the flow DSL (~>) operator